cemu-project/cemu_graphic_packs/src/XenobladeChroniclesX/Mods/readme.md

 - **Soul Challenges - Skell restored**: When your Skell is destroyed during battle, it is restored automatically (you may need to fast travel).

 ### BLADE mods
+- **BLADE Medal count mod** sets the number of BLADE Medals you currently have.
 - **DLC quests unlocked**: DLC Support quests are unlocked and accessible as soon as you become a BLADE member.
 - **Gain Reward Tickets from DLC or Time Attack missions**: Add Exchange Tickets in reward for completing Blade missions.
     > There are 2 presets: